 Should you find yourself without power, you’ll be glad that you have this nifty gadget.
 It’s a complete off-grid modular system in a packable kit.
 BioLite also makes headlamps, sun-powered lights, light strings, and site lights for all of your campsite illumination needs.

 It can be tempting to pack your whole closet when you’re going camping, especially if you aren’t quite sure what kind of weather to expect.
 Consider stocking your dresser and wardrobe with versatile pieces from PrAna like the Foundation Top, which can be easily paired or layered for different looks.
 Complete your look with a large kangaroo pocket or the Meme Pant, with water-resistant fabric and cargo pockets perfect for holding campsite essentials.

 Smartwool makes the best socks around, no matter what activity you’re doing—hiking, skiing, fishing, or while you’re snuggled up in your cozy RV.

 LifeProof makes covers that will keep your phone safe, guarding it on all sides, while submerged in water, covered in dirt, buried in snow, or dropped from the roof of your RV.
-LifeProof has a number of athlete ambassadors that have tested the products—motocross, skateboarding, BMX biking, track and field, skiing—and if it’s good enough for them, well, likely it will be good enough for you too.
+LifeProof has a number of athlete ambassadors that have tested the products—motocross, skateboarding, BMX biking, track and field, skiing—and if it’s good enough for them, it will likely be good enough for you too!

 You’ll definitely want to make room in your RV for all of those campsite essentials that make hanging out around a fire comfortable and long-lasting.
 Look no further than REI to supply your vehicle with everything you’ll need.

-Pick up a foldable, easy-to-store camp table while you’re at it, made in every size and shape for one person or many.
-The extra large, lightweight, aluminum ALPS Mountaineering Dining Table, for example, easily rolls up for storage and can accommodate up to eight people.
+To go with your chair, you may want to also tote along a foldable camp table.
+They’re made in every size and shape for one person or many.
+The extra-large, lightweight, aluminum ALPS Mountaineering Dining Table is a good choice.
+It easily rolls up for storage and can accommodate up to eight people.